Is it really possible to get a parallax background image on mobile with Divi?

 To tell you the truth, it is a WordPress but the theme used was custom made... of course!

 It uses parallax very well but if you go to this site, you will see a long loading screen, because yes, all these nested resources (images, parallax, video, SVG animation etc...) reduce the performance...

 And of course, such a design leaves no room for a good SEO optimizationbecause there is little text.
 So, indeed, a choice is necessary...

 6 - In conclusion: no more different designs on desktop and mobile!

-Precisely, without the code (seen in chapter 4) that allows you to make the parallax effect compatible on mobile with Divi, you are almost obliged to develop two versions of the site: one for computer screens (desktop) and one for mobiles and tablets.
+In fact, without the code (seen in Chapter 4) that allows the parallax effect to be compatible with Divi on mobile, you are almost obliged to develop two versions of the site: one for computer screens (desktop) and one for mobiles and tablets.

 The desktop version visited on mobile shows that the theme is not responsive.
 However, the parallax effect works well... but half of the content is cropped.
-Too bad!
+A pity!

 Let's see the mobile optimized version, without parallax effect:

-Indeed, this version is much more optimized for mobiles.
+Indeed, this version is much more optimised for mobiles.
 However, there is no parallax effect anymore, too bad!
 This is precisely what made the website of this restaurant so particular...
 The developers of the site were thus forced to create 2 versions of the site...

 So you get it: you don't have to compromise anymore!
 The parallax effect on mobile is well compatible with WordPress sites using the Divi theme!